Monday, September 21, 2009

 • To choose to stay or leave any relationship.

 I posted this some time ago and find myself referring it to people who struggle with co-dependency issues.
 I have edited it to a more universal generalized version.
 If these concepts are part of your core constitution, manipulators cannot use FOG (Fear, Obligation, or Guilt) to get their needs met with you.
-Niether will you use FOG on other's as you will do to them as you wish them to do to you.
+Niether will you use FOG on others as you will do to them as you wish them to do to you.

 I also like the ideas expressed in the following behaviors that I think result from a healthy sense of relational rights.